-Only when the hemoglobin A1C values and the home gucosometer readings are close to normal levels, will the major target organs such as the brain, heart, the kidneys and the eyes stay healthy.
-If the blood sugars are chronically elevated, lipid abnormalities develop, which accelerate arteriosclerosis and brings damage to the target organs.
-The end result is blindness from diabetic retinopathy, brain damage from diabetic encephalopathy, heart attacks, strokes and damage to the arteries of the hands and lower legs resulting in gangrene and amputations.
+Specifically, only when the hemoglobin A1C values and the home gucosometer readings are close to normal levels, will the major target organs such as the brain, heart, the kidneys and the eyes stay healthy.
+To repeat, if the blood sugars are chronically elevated, lipid abnormalities develop, which accelerate arteriosclerosis and brings damage to the target organs.
+That is to say, the end result is blindness from diabetic retinopathy, brain damage from diabetic encephalopathy, heart attacks, strokes and damage to the arteries of the hands and lower legs resulting in gangrene and amputations.
 I cannot overemphasize enough that:

 Prevention is more powerful than any cure!

 a) Recently many trials showed that vitamin E lowers cholesterol.
 At least 200 IU or more (typically 400 to 800 IU per day) will reduce LDL cholesterol.
 As an illustration, heart attacks and strokes are reduced by 40 to 50%, which is a highly significant finding and just as effective as exercise and the “statin”type cholesterol lowering agents (Ref.
 4).
 In a Japanese study vitamin E was also shown to lower high blood pressure.

 To put it differently, research studies showed that beta-carotene reduces heart attacks and strokes, although a few studies could not prove effectiveness.
 The dose is 20 mg every other day.
 However, two carrots a day will do the same and in one study it has been shown to cut the risk of stroke in half among men who were at risk of heart disease.

 c) What about bioflavonoids?